 IIT-BHU bioengineers develop nanoparticles to stop blood clotting

-New Delhi: Biomedical engineers at the Indian Institute of Technology-BHU in Uttar Pradesh, have developed low-cost, and complex nanoparticles that...
+Biomedical engineers at the Indian Institute of Technology-BHU in Uttar Pradesh, have developed low-cost, and complex nanoparticles that can prevent...

 The team focussed on the anticoagulation properties of potassium ferric oxalate nanoparticles (KFeOx-NPs) to develop the nanoparticles.
 Potassium is also known to be essential for the overall health of blood vessels and the heart.